1992

 on top of each other became difficult.
 We never had space from each other."[7]

-antidepressiva.
-Sometimes he didn't say a word, just sitting silently in a
+he had taken anti-depressive tablets.
+Sometimes he didn't say a word, and just

 Mart was getting drunk somewhere and I was doing something different.